 The future-oriented computation of implied market returns and market risk premiums is based on earnings estimates for public companies and return calculations.
-This approach is called ex-ante analysis and allows to calculate the "implied cost of capital".
+This approach is called ex-ante analysis and allows for the calculation of the "implied cost of capital".
 It is to be distinguished from the ex-post analysis.

-Particularly, the ex-ante method offers an alternative to the ex-post approach of calculating the costs of capital by means of the regression analysis through the CAPM.
+In particular, the ex-ante method offers an alternative to the ex-post approach of calculating the costs of capital, by means of the regression analysis through the CAPM.
 The ex-ante analysis method seeks costs of capital which represent the return expectations of market participants.
 Moreover, it is supposed that the estimates of financial analysts reflect the expectations of the capital market.

-The concept of implied cost of capital gained in momentum in recent times.
-For example, it was recognized by the German Fachausschuss für Unternehmensbewertung "FAUB".1) It is acknowledged that implied cost of capital capture the current capital market situation and are thus able to reflect the effects of the current low interest rate environment.
+The concept of the implied cost of capital has gained momentum in recent years.
+For example, it was recognized by the German Fachausschuss für Unternehmensbewertung "FAUB".1) It is acknowledged that the implied cost of capital captures the current capital market situation and thus reflect the effects of the current low interest rate environment.